BMI Chart for Women by Age

 It does not account for body fat location

-BMI provides no information about where the body fat is stored, which is critical as fat distribution can impact the risk of various diseases.
+BMI provides no information about where the body fat is stored, nor can it measure body fat, which is critical as fat distribution can impact the risk of various diseases.
 For instance, visceral fat around the waist and belly fat is more harmful than subcutaneous fat under the skin.

 Relies on self-reported data